jd28/rollnw/tools/vscode-smalls/README.md

 This directory contains a minimal VSCode extension that provides Smalls syntax highlighting.

+## Bundled language server

+Published VSIX packages bundle `smalls-lsp` binaries for:

+- Linux x64: `bin/smalls-lsp-linux-x64`
+- macOS universal: `bin/smalls-lsp-darwin-universal`
+- Windows x64: `bin/smalls-lsp-win32-x64.exe`

+By default, the extension uses a bundled binary when available.
+You can override this in settings with `smalls.lsp.path`.

 ## Run locally

 1. Open this repo in VSCode.